Sportswashing and spectacle as Qatar’s World Cup of conflicts kicks off

 That applies to the football, too.
 For it will be played, and watched.
 It will be part of the competition’s historical record.

-Before you even assess the effects of the club schedule and a mid-season staging, though, there’s the fact this is the first World Cup since 2006 that doesn’t have a super-favourite going in.
+Before you even assess the effects of the club schedule and a mid-season staging, though, there’s the fact that this is the first World Cup since 2006 that doesn’t have a super-favourite going in.

 There is no Spain 2010, Germany 2014, France 2018 or any truly great side that looks like it’s coming to a peak in that way.
 None of the top teams are complete, let alone perfect.
 All have at least one major flaw, and some have a few.
-There’s almost a split between squads of precocious talent but still a key part missing – such as Spain, Germany and Netherlands – and those who look like they could be going stale, such as Portugal, Belgium, maybe even England and defending champions France.
+There’s almost a split between squads of precocious talent but still with a key part missing – such as Spain, Germany and the Netherlands – and those that look like they could be going stale, such as Portugal, Belgium, maybe even England and defending champions France.

 That points to how it is an oddly old-fashioned World Cup in terms of the continental divide.
 Both Brazil and Argentina look a level above the European teams for arguably the first time this century.
-That isn’t through anything systemic, it should be said, but is instead circumstantial and through the individual effect of figures like Tite, Lionel Scaloni and Messi.
+That isn’t through anything systemic, it should be said, but is instead circumstantial and through the individual effect of figures such as Tite, Lionel Scaloni and Messi.
 It is skewed, however, by the anachronistic way that South American sides have barely played anyone from Europe for three years.
 It will be a World Cup of discovery in that sense, even though we’re in an era of more tactical homogeneity across continents than ever before.

 It is far from the only unknown about this tournament, as Southgate has said.
-The minimal preparation will cause disruption, to both tactical approaches and form.
-That may mean a lot of early surprises, as there was with a similarly abrupt start to Euro 2020.
-The intense first week could bring chaos, and a battle for survival.
+The minimal preparation will cause disruption to both tactical approaches and form.
+That could mean a lot of early surprises, as there was with a similarly abrupt start to Euro 2020.
+The intense first week could bring chaos and a battle for survival.

-If the big teams do get through, though, it could be where there is another split in the tournament.
+If the big teams do get through, though, that could be where there is another split in the tournament.
 The feeling among many camps is that the last 16 will be where the “real” World Cup begins because squads will by then have had two weeks together.
-That will only be accentuated by the fact the players don’t have the same “physical load” as they do in June, even allowing for the relentless schedule.
+That will only be accentuated by the fact that the players don’t have the same “physical load” as they do in June, even allowing for the relentless schedule.

-We may by that point see international teams at a greater level than we’ve seen in decades.
+We might by that point see international teams at a greater level than we’ve seen in decades.
 It could be where the few top coaches really assert their ability.
-Luis Enrique and Hansi Flick are after all the only managers at this World Cup to have enjoyed recent elite club success, let alone the trebles both have won.
+Luis Enrique and Hansi Flick are, after all, the only managers at this World Cup to have enjoyed recent elite club success, let alone the trebles both have won.

 That’s if they survive that far.
-The nature of the group stage may mean it’s more influenced by key 1990s strengths like individual inspiration and squad psychology.
+The nature of the group stage could mean that it’s more influenced by key 1990s strengths such as individual inspiration and squad psychology.

 Didier Deschamps is greatly respected among the French camp for rallying team spirit in that way, which gives the defending champions an edge even as they lose their 2018 midfield to injury.
 The question is whether he can incorporate their endless line of young talent to the same effect.
 Southgate, for his part, is just as adept in this area.
-It might also be where tournament-experienced mid-tier teams like Wales, Uruguay and Croatia enjoy an early advantage.
+It might also be where tournament-experienced mid-tier teams such as Wales, Uruguay and Croatia enjoy an early advantage.

-The schedule could work another way there, too.
-Its intensity has admittedly left stars like Son Heung-Min at risk of not showing their true level, sadly diminishing otherwise optimistic sides like Korea.
-But the fact its midseason means that all of Messi, Neymar, Robert Lewandowski, Vinicius Junior, Kylian Mbappe, Jamal Musiala, Pedri, Kevin De Bruyne and Dusan Vlahovic are looking fresher than most stars have for modern tournaments.
+The schedule could work another way, too.
+Its intensity has admittedly left stars such as Son Heung-Min at risk of not showing their true level, sadly diminishing otherwise optimistic sides like Korea.
+But the fact it is mid-season means that all of Messi, Neymar, Robert Lewandowski, Vinicius Junior, Kylian Mbappe, Jamal Musiala, Pedri, Kevin De Bruyne and Dusan Vlahovic are looking fresher than most stars have for modern tournaments.

 It is a World Cup there to be seized, all the more so because there’s a potential vacuum.
 This could have been the last grand showdown between Messi and Cristiano Ronaldo.
 It still might be.
 It just doesn’t look likely.